LSleutsky/conventions/README.md

   loader: `babel-loader`
 }
 ```

+#### Babel

+[Babel](https://babeljs.io/) is a JavaScript compiler that most modern frameworks leverage in order to be able to convert modern JavaScript syntax into a backwards-compatible version that can be run by older browsers.
+We will look at Babel optimizations more later on in this documentation.

 The above allows for the `babel-loader` to be used with file extensions found in the `test` field, so long as those files are part of the `include`d directory.
 This _rule_ can be further optimized: